TwiN/skraid/listing/TOP.GG.md

 ### User Allowlist
-While each individual guild may only "suggest" the addition of user ids to the global ban list, you have full control over your own server: If you believe that a user has been wrongly added to the global blocklist, you may add them to your guild's allowlist, or later remove them if you changed your mind.
+While each individual guild may only "suggest" the addition of user ids to the global user blocklist, you have full control over your own server: If you believe that a user has been wrongly added to the global blocklist, you may add them to your guild's allowlist, or later remove them if you changed your mind.

 Each guild has their own separate allowlist which, in the case that they chose to enable Skraid's automatic banning capabilities, will override the global blocklist.